tHarvey303/thomas-harvey.com/_pages/coolstuff.md

 <h4>M13 Globular Cluster </h4>

 [M13](http://www.thomas-harvey.com/images/astrophotography/m13.jpg)
-M13 is a globular cluster, which is a very dense spherical collection of old stars that all formed around the same time,There are many globular clusters in the Milky Way.
+M13 is a globular cluster, which is a very dense spherical collection of old stars that all formed around the same time.
+There are many globular clusters in the Milky Way.